-- When assigned, performs Site Supervisor/Teacher, Center Director, or Master Teacher duties in their absence. - Participates in case conference and Child Success Team meetings as needed.
+- Attends center staff meetings, educational meetings, and training as required. - Translates or provides translations when possible and needed. - When assigned, performs Site Supervisor / Teacher, Center Director, Teacher duties in their absences. - Participates in case conferences and Child Success Team meetings as needed.